chrisdjscott/RemoteJobManager/docs/one_time_setup.rst

     # load funcx endpoint software into the environment
     ml funcx-endpoint

-    # some versions of funcX had a bug where the config directory
-    # must already exist before running configure
-    mkdir -p ~/.funcx

     # first time setup for funcx, will ask you to authenticate with
     # Globus and copy a code back to the terminal